Go to content Go to main navigation More in this section

 How the birth control pill works

-Birth control pills are a dose of hormones (estrogen and progestin) that a female takes once a day to prevent pregnancy.
+Most birth control pills are a dose of hormones (estrogen and progestin) that a female takes once a day to prevent pregnancy.
 The birth control pill is about 99% effective at preventing pregnancy when used perfectly.
 It is one of the most popular and effective methods of birth control.

-The birth control pill works primarily by preventing the ovaries from releasing an egg each month (ovulation).
+The combined birth control pill works primarily by preventing the ovaries from releasing an egg each month (ovulation).
 It also thickens the cervical mucus, which acts as a barrier and helps to immobilize sperm.
 And lastly, it thins out the lining of the uterus (endometrium), which makes it difficult for a fertilized egg to implant itself into the wall of the uterus.

-Birth control pill side-effects and advantages
+Birth control pill side-effects and dis-advantages

 Possible side-effects are usually minor